VenomModding/T5-MissingAssets/README.md

 If you want to contribute to the T5-MissingAssets pack, we would appreciate you doing a pull request.
 We're always glad to see people helping out.

 # Credits
-SE2Dev, Nukem9 - Creators of LinkerMod
+- SE2Dev, Nukem9 - Creators of LinkerMod
-PamojoYT - Ripped assets from DLC maps when I couldn't.
+- PamojoYT - Ripped assets from DLC maps when I couldn't.
-Venom, The Godfather/dsm_ribbitpoison - Ripped assets from Kino Der Toten and Five
+- Venom, The Godfather/dsm_ribbitpoison - Ripped assets from Kino Der Toten and Five
+- DTZxPorter/Sobalula - Wraith Archon/Greyhound, respectfully.

 # Discord
 [Venom's Mod Warehouse, the home of LinkerMod Enhanced and T5-MissingAssets](https://discord.gg/NSsYXecFxf)